-Ron Tiberi was present along with applicant Maria Varrichione.
+Ron Tiberi was present along with applicant Maria Varicchione.
 Mr. Tiberi explained the most recent update plan.
 The Conservation Commission is in the process of drafting an Order of Conditions.
 The Commission has added more greenery.
 There will also be a sign regarding no snow storage near the wetland areas.
 It was suggested that a condition be added that if there is too much snow, it will need to be moved off site.
 There have been no changes to the building footprints.
 There was an email dated 2-27-20 from Sergeant Watson recommending the removal of 32" tree located in the ROW near the northwest side of the lot to enhance the sight line pulling out of the development.
 The applicant will need to contribute to the tree fund for the value of the tree removal.
 Susy Affleck-Childs will prepare the tree replacement value calculations and provide to the applicant.
 The Board suggested that the applicant contact Sergeant Watson again about saving the 32' tree and consider pruning.
 A question was asked about mail delivery.
-The applicant will reach out to the postmaster about mail delivery.
-The Board would like the applicant to get some form of communication from the postmaster and have this detail added to the plan.
-Perhaps a small but attractive shed could be used to house the multi-unit mailbox.
+The applicant to get some form of communication from the postmaster and have this detail added to the plan.
+Perhaps a small but attractive shed could be used to house the multi-unit mail box.